vinttudor/test_teamlead/README.md

 # The solution:

-## This project was made under PHP 7.1
+This project was built under PHP 7.1

 ## test_example.php
 - the file for testing the ouput for the initial JSON order transformed in array and for the JSON order after the discounts are applied transformed in array